-During 2012/2013, BOSSI had eleven formal complaints against surveyors being the subject of ongoing investigation.
+During 2013/2014, BOSSI had eleven formal complaints from the previous year and received ten new formal complaints against surveyors being the subject of ongoing investigation.
+Of these, eleven complaint investigations were completed during 2013/14.
 Currently, the average time frame for completion of an investigation is 9 to 12 months.

-As part of the DFS Annual Audit Plan for 2011/2014, BOSSI's complaints policy and procedures has been audited by the Department of Finance and Services Audit Branch with recommendations for areas of concern and improvement.
+As part of the OFS Annual Audit Plan for 2011/2014, BOSSI's complaints policy and procedures has been audited by the Office of Finance and Services Audit Branch with recommendations for areas of concern and improvement.
 As such the Board is now in the process of reviewing their policy and procedures and making amendments where necessary to improve the compliance and efficiency of the complaints process.